Historic Japan: Castles, Festivals, People & Fall Color - Hagi & MatSUE with Greg Gorman, George Nobechi & Joshua Smith

 First five sign-ups receive an on-location-in-Japan, private portrait session with a 16”x20” signed print by Greg Gorman - a package valued at over $10,000

-Participants receive a $500 discount on any future Nobechi Creative workshop, including the Tokyo Portraiture Master Class Extension with Greg Gorman immediately following this workshop
+Participants receive a $500 discount on any future, full-length (over 7 days) Nobechi Creative workshop and will also receive a 10% discount for the Tokyo Portraiture Master Class Extension with Greg Gorman that immediately follows this workshop

 What’s Not Included

 Trip cancellation insurance or travel insurance (highly recommended)

 Alcohol besides the Welcome Dinner and Exhibition Party

 Additional nights before and after the workshop in Tokyo/Japan

 Immerse yourself in the beauty of traditional Japan with this all-new workshop led by world-renowned portrait photographer Greg Gorman and Japanese fine art and editorial photographer and expert producer George Nobechi, assisted by the patient and accomplished photographer and long-time Gorman collaborator Joshua Smith.